Auto Hair Card Extraction for Smooth Hair with Differentiable Rendering: Results

 We conduct all experiments on a system equipped with an AMD Ryzen Threadripper 3970X 32-core CPU, 256 GB of memory, and an NVIDIA RTX 3090 GPU.
 Our framework is implemented in PyTorch and customizes Nvdiffrast~\cite{Laine2020diffrast} as our backbone differentiable render.

-We evaluate our pipeline on a diverse set of hairstyles, including short, bangs, straight, ponytail, bun, wavy, curly, and coily, from MetaHuman~\cite{unrealengine} and dataset in previous high-fidelity hair reconstruction work~\cite{Shen2023CT2Hair}.
+We evaluate our pipeline on a diverse set of hairstyles, including short, bangs, straight, ponytail, bun, wavy, curly, and coily, from MetaHuman~\cite{unrealengine} and a dataset in previous high-fidelity hair reconstruction work~\cite{Shen2023CT2Hair}.
 All hair models are down-sampled to use 40K hair strands, each with $n^s = 32$ samples.
 Following the hair card texture settings used in MetaHuman, we set our output texture atlas size to $2048 \times 2048$, which accommodates $n^t = 4 \times 8 = 32$ individual hair card textures, each at a resolution of $512 \times 256$ by default.
-The card orientation optimization uses a screen size $128 \times 128$, while joint optimization uses $256 \times 256$ to capture strand-level details.
-To assess the visual similarity to the input strand-based model, we use three averaged metrics, PSNR $\uparrow$ for the shading evaluation, LPIPS $\downarrow$ for perceptual similarity, especially high-frequency hair details, and coverage error $\downarrow$ for the hair silhouette.
+The card orientation optimization uses a screen size $128 \times 128$, while the joint optimization uses $256 \times 256$ to capture strand-level details.
+For card geometry fitting, we sample 20 candidate normals evenly distributed along a positive half-circle.
+During optimization, we uniformly sample 64 viewpoints on the unit sphere, oriented toward the origin, to balance between coverage and computational efficiency.
+We set $n^q$ to 31 for standard cards and 15 for cross cards, except for Afro, we use 48.
+To assess the visual similarity to the input strand-based model, we use three averaged metrics, as presented in~\autoref{tab:performance}.
+PSNR $\uparrow$ for the shading evaluation, LPIPS $\downarrow$ for perceptual similarity, especially high-frequency hair details, and coverage error $\downarrow$ for the hair silhouette.
+We also use chamfer distance $\downarrow$ to evaluate the geometric accuracy.
 The average values of these metrics are computed over 12 uniformly distributed viewpoints around the hair.

-\paragraph{Ablation study on \#~card and \#~texture} \autoref{fig:straight} presents a comparison between our method and Unreal Engine's automatic hair card generator~\cite{HairCardGen} under varying number of card and texture budgets.
+\paragraph{Ablation Study on Card \# and Texture \#} \autoref{fig:straight} presents a comparison between our method and Unreal Engine's automatic hair card generator~\cite{HairCardGen} under varying numbers of cards and texture budgets.
 We evaluate results using 200, 100, and 50 cards, targeting low-resolution LoD hair generation.
 For textures, we test with 16 and 32 textures, following the industrial best practices for texture budgeting.
 As expected, visual similarity to the reference strand-based model decreases as the card and texture budgets are reduced.
-Therefore, key to creating a good hair model lies in finding a balance between visual quality and geometric efficiency.
+Therefore, the key to creating a good hair model lies in finding a balance between visual quality and geometric efficiency.
 Nevertheless, our method consistently achieves higher visual fidelity in all three metrics, even when using fewer textures and only 50 cards.